theme222/WeirdGunGameCalc/README.md

 This method contains a much higher runtime constant than bruteforce, requiring both of allocating memory, initializing the best part combo, and copying and writing data onto the std::vector.
-It also has a much higher runtime formula being (a \* n/5) + (a \* n/5)^2 + (a \* n/5)^3 + (a \* n/5)^4 + (a \* n/5)^5 which makes it worse than bruteforce if the a is very close to 1 (if the filters are not restrictive enough).
+It also has a much higher runtime formula (Although not asymptotically higher) being (a \* n/5) + (a \* n/5)^2 + (a \* n/5)^3 + (a \* n/5)^4 + (a \* n/5)^5 which makes it worse than bruteforce if the a is very close to 1 (if the filters are not restrictive enough).
 It also requires a lot of memory due to the fact